lecy/Open-Data-for-Nonprofit-Research/README.md

 A History of the Tax Exempt Sector: An SOI Perspective [ [LINK](https://www.irs.gov/pub/irs-soi/tehistory.pdf) ]

+A Guided Tour of the 990 Form by GuideStar [ [LINK](https://www.guidestar.org/ViewCmsFile.aspx?ContentID=4208) ]

+Revised Form 990: The Evolution of Governance and the Nonprofit World [ [LINK](http://www.thetaxadviser.com/issues/2009/aug/revisedform990theevolutionofgovernanceandthenonprofitworld.html) ]

 Wikipedia: History of the 990 [ [LINK](https://en.wikipedia.org/wiki/Form_990#History) ]

 > Form 990 was first used for the tax year ending in 1941.
 It was as a two-page form.
 Organizations were also required to include a schedule with the names and addresses of payees who had given the organization at least $4,000 during the year.